DavidPeicho/wle-stats/README.md

 });
 ```

-You can add the graph canvas anywhere in the dom using:
+Add the graph canvas in the dom using:

 ```js
 document.body.append(stats.canvas);